petkaantonov/bluebird/docs/docs/what-about-generators.md

 ## Promises compliment generators and coroutines!

-A lot of people tend to think that generators/coroutines are two different ways of modelling asynchronous behavior.
+A lot of people tend to think that generators/coroutines and promises are two different ways of modelling asynchronous behavior.

 They're not!